aav7fl/website-legacy/resume/index.md

 author: "Kyle M. Niewiada"
 email: kyle@kyleniewiada.org
 updated: "April, 2016"
-meta: "Kyle Niewiada's online resume"
+meta: "Kyle Niewiada's online résumé.
+It lists the educational background and highlights projects that are found to be interesting and worthy."
 ---

 # {{page.author}}